Zenisis/Azure-Aci/README.md

 Edit the configuration file:
 Replace server_name with your desired server name.
 Replace proxy_pass with the public IP address of the Azure Container Instance (ACI).

+Configure the Domain Name in AWS
+The domain name is configured in AWS.
+Go to Route 53, select the required hosted zone, then select the desired record.
+Edit the record to add the IP address of the Nginx VM.